jo-jstrm/vae-playground/README.md

 # Variational Autoencoder Playground

 Basic implementation of a CNN-based VAE for images using PyTorch.
-Includes Training as well as Validation and Testing.
+Includes training as well as validation and testing.